vuongducphuong/documentation/content/applications/finance/accounting.rst

 calculate the tax obligation.

 .. important::
-   Once the tax report has been generated for a period, Odoo locks it and prevents the creation of new journal entries involving VAT.
+   Once the tax report has been generated for a period, Leansoft locks it and prevents the creation of new journal entries involving VAT.
 Any correction to customer invoices or vendor bills has to be recorded in the next period.